Connectors Overview

 - Administrator or space-level permissions in the target Confluence space.

-- An active aprity Enterprise plan.
+- An active aprity Intelligence or Trial plan.

 OAuth 2.0 Flow